-The House can discuss, of course, the basic policy.
-So far as we are concerned, no question has arisen to discuss it or to change it.
+The House can discuss. of course. the basic policy.
+So far as we are concerned. no question has arisen to discuss it or to change it.
 And so far as we can see, no question is likely to arise when we should change that basic policy.
 I would add that however much you may vary, however much you may bring relaxations or adjustments here and there, that basic approach will continue even though the food position may be much better.
-I might even go so far as to look into the future somewhat and say that instead of our being deficit in food as we are as present-at least to some extent we are, or at any rate (although statistics apparently differ even about that) let us presume that we are deficit in food, but I would go a step further and say that-if we are clearly and demonstrably surplus in food, even then the basic approach would continue.
-You may change the method of approach, you may change many things, but the basic approach will have to continue, I think.
+I might even go so far as to look into the future somewhat and say that instead of our being deficit in food as we are as present-at least to some extent we are, or at any rate (although statistics apparently differ even about that) let us presume that we are deficit in food. but I would go a step further and say that-if we are clearly and demonstrably surplus in food. even then the basic approach would continue.
+You may change many things, but the basic approach will have to continue, I think.

 Why do I say so?
 Well, my colleague the Finance Minister referred of course to the inter-connection with planning.
 That is there.
 I put it in a more homely way: it is a kind of house-keeping for the nation.
-Now. we are not going to give up house-keeping for the nation and leave it to all kinds of odd forces even though we might be better off.
-Of course, if the method of house-keeping is wrong-we have to improve the method.

-But in regard to food supply and in regard to other necessaries of life, if we are to plan we have to look after this house-keeping for the entire com-We have not merely to see, first of all, that there is a fair distri-bution, that some people do not suffer at the cost of others and so on and so forth, but we have to see also-there is an aspect of it-that we get the best out of it for our development and planning programmes.
+Now. we are not going to give up housekeeping for the nation and leave it to all kinds of odd forces even though we might be better off.
+Of course, if the method of house-keeping is wrong -we have to improve the method.
+But in regard to food supply and in regard to other necessaries of life, if we are to plan we have to look after this house-keeping for the entire community.
+We have not merely to see, first of all, that there is a fair distribution, that some people do not suffer at the cost of others and so on and so forth, but we have to see also-there is an aspect of it-that we get the best out of it for our development and planning programmes.
 That is to say, suppose we become a surplus nation in food.
 Well, we would not like all our surplus to be, in a sense, not used to the best advantage.
 We would of course like better feeding, etc., but, if I may say so with all respect, even that with some limitations.
-Because, the pressure on us for development is so great and we want to develop the country, we would like to use some of the surplus we get for export, if neces-sary-there is no question of export now; I am merely putting the argument before the House-so as to get more capacity for importing essential goods like machinery, or whatever it may be.
-Perhaps the House may remember that many years ago. about twenty years ago or slightly less, in Germany there was a phrase which become rather notorious: guns versus butter.
-That is, the Nazi Germany of the day said they preferred guns to butter; they would rather do away to butter; they would rather as with butter, export it, get money for with butter. export it, get guns.
-Well, it so that they could get guns.
-Well, we are not interested in guns that way. and we are not going to give up butter for guns, too.
+Because, the pressure on us for development is so great and we want to develop the country, we would like to use some of the surplus we get for export, if necessary-there is no question of export now; I am merely putting the argument before the House-so as to get more capacity for importing essential goods like machinery, or whatever it may be.
+Perhaps the House may remember that many years ago, about twenty years ago or slightly less, in Germany there was a phrase which become rather notorious: guns versus butter.
+That is, the Nazi Germany of the day said they preferred guns to butter; they would rather do away with butter, export it, get money for it so that they could get guns.
+Well, we are not interested in guns that way, and we are not going to give up butter for guns, too.